TheAlternativeZurich/HackingSessionSheet/010-basics.md

 `rm` stands for "remove".
 It directly removes files, it doesn't put them in the trash.
 Any data that you remove with `rm` is gone forever.

-a) Create a file called `world` by typing `touch world`, then delete it.
+a) Create a file called `world`, then delete it.
-b) Create a directory called `foo`, then create 3 files with names of your choice inside this directory.
+b) Create a directory called `foo`.
+Change to this directory, then create 3 files with names of your choice inside this directory.
 Remove them all at once.

 ### Exercise 7: cp